shamoda/ICAF-api/README.md

 Docker
 ```

-AWS S3 service uses for storage purposes.
+AWS S3 service is used for storage purposes.
 Therefore, AWS IAM credentials needs to be passed as env variables to the Docker containers.

 To deploy on Ubuntu server